eeee386/brewery-manager/README.md

-This a simple brewery manager app, for my dad's and mom's business.
+This a simple distillery manager app, for my dad's and mom's business.

 Created in React, Redux, Electron, and SQLite.

+##Version 0.0.2 New redux idea implemented
+ - New redux idea implemented, with reducers, actionCreator function and types.

 ##Version 0.0.1 Basic Structure is created
  - React, Redux and Electron added, and configured.